 Expose your kids to the letters of the alphabet by making your own playdough and moulding it into individual letters.

-Show your child a letter – preferably a large plastic or foam letter – and ask her to mould the letter out of the dough.
+Show a letter – preferably a large plastic or foam letter – and ask them to mould the letter out of the dough.
 A child who moulds and touches a letter shape is more likely to remember the formation of the letter than by writing it on paper.
 This is real hands-on learning.

-The best letters to start with are the letters of her name.
+The best letters to start with are the letters of their name.

-Get your child to measure out the cups of flour, salt and water and make the playdough herself.
+Get kids to measure out the cups of flour, salt and water and make the playdough themselves.
 Mixing the dough is good for strengthening the finger muscles too.